clvrobj/chili/README.md

 ## Dropbox configuration
 * [Create an Dropbox app](https://www.dropbox.com/developers/apps), `App name` → `YourAppName`, `Access level` → `App folder` , Dropbox will generate `App key` and `App secret` for you, a folder named `YourAppName` should be created in your Dropbox folder automatically.
-* In your Dropbox folder `~user/Dropbox/Apps/YourAppName`, write article with Markdown and save with `.md` suffix.
+* In your Dropbox folder `~user/Dropbox/Apps/YourAppName`, write article with Markdown and save with `.md`or .markdown suffix.

 ## Configuration
 You can configure Chili, by modifying the `/config.py` file.